fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 ?>
 `

+= What is a cron job? =

+It's your web server's built-in scheduler, so that you can action code depending on the time.
+WordPress has wp-cron.php which integrates WordPress with your server's cron system.

 == Screenshots ==

 1. Add your FTP login details as provided by Expert Agent.
 Contact Expert Agent if you have forgotten your XML feed FTP login details.